dsmorgancodes/naming-guidelines-for-python-projects/README.md

 ## What is requirements.txt
 requirement.txt is a txt file that contains the requirements for our project.
 It often tells us which version of python is best, or which tooling we will need to have installed to run the code.

-# Step 3 - Connecting Push and Pull Requests
+# Step 3 - Push and Pull Requests
 In this step we run some basic git commands that push and pull code from git.

 ## Pull Requests